Ricardodewet/Data_Science_Course-SkillUp/README.md

 # Data_Science_Course-SkillUp

-this repository shows all the work done from the "Data Science with Python" course on skillup
+This repository shows all the work done from the "Data Science with Python" course on skillup.
+All the code was created on jupyter-lad and copied into these files.
+The dashed line seperates each codeblock as seen in jupyter-lab, an example this seperator: #---------